binary-signal/mass-apk-installer/README.md

     uses the adb interface provided by Google to install apk's via command line prompt to the phone.

 ## 0x2 First
+You will need to have python 3 to run this software.
-install python depedencies py3-progressbar and pycrypto you can do that by open a terminal and type the following command pip install -r depedencies.txt
+Also in odrer to use mass-apk-installer you have to install two python depedencies py3-progressbar and pycrypto you can do that by opening a terminal and typing the following command

+pip install -r depedencies.txt

 ## 0x2: How to use this software

 	# back up to folder created automaticaly